 India is a complex nation of religions (primarily Hindu that has 33 million gods), languages and cultures.

 It is an insurmountable mountain, yet we need to reach where we as the Apostle did, no matter what the odds.
 I felt that I could boldly speak the truth about the Kingdom of God in the midst of the ignorance and confusion of the world.

 One very big noticeable difference between Sri Lanka and India is the way people address one another.
 In Sri Lanka it’s with hugs and kisses.
 We had lots of that the days we were there.
 Not so in the Hindu culture.
 You do not touch.
 You do not even reach your hand out to a woman.
 They are very reserved in that way and quite a contrast between two nations side by side.

 I delivered my presentation in just a little under two hours.
 Translation slows it down.
 Dr. Samuel did a yeoman’s job in translation all day long.
 It is a tiring task.

 We had a nice lunch buffet arranged in an adjacent room that was enjoyed by everyone.
 Then David Schreiber gave his lecture about “Hear the Word of the Coming Prophet.”
 David makes very good use of PowerPoint to post the scriptures that illustrate his point without, what I consider to be, distracting superfluous obvious statements.
-I feel that the effectiveness of both our messages was carried by the scriptures and I’m considering a similar tactic for future seminars.

 After the seminars were finished at about 3:30 p.m. we talked with the people who remained.
 Several were pastors seeking assistance for their work.
 Some were sincerely interested in what we said about the Kingdom of God… something they had not heard before.
 I took lots of notes and took down lots of names.
 Also, before the day was over, made more Facebook friends.